Protecting our native birds

 Specific elements of the design include:

-• a fence to keep dogs out and screen breeding oystercatchers and their young from people using the shared path
+• a fence (to be built 2026) to keep dogs out and screen breeding oystercatchers and their young from people using the shared path

 • traps targeting key predators of the oystercatchers (mustelids, hedgehogs and rats)